+Nearly all of my work is in oil using a range of high quality paint brands.
 Each painting is typically created on a pre-primed cotton canvas varying in size from 30cm x 23cm upto 200cm x 200cm+.
 I prefer to work on medium-large canvases where possible to create a more panoramic experience.
 I also work with primed MDF for larger works and I'm starting to produce work on Dibond aluminium composite and Acrylic panels.
-I work using a range of oil paints thinned using turpentine spirit, linseed oil and liquin, the brushes vary from "2" flatheads down to a "000 round" for fine detail.
+I work using a range of oil paints thinned using turpentine spirit, linseed oil, liquin and Gamsol/Shellsol, the brushes vary from "2" flatheads down to a "000 round" for fine detail.
 Each painting is dried for upto 6 months before being fully completed by a coat of varnish to seal and protect the paint.
 In addition to the artist, most good galleries can assist clients with advice on how best to preserve original paintings and advise on framing options.

 I also use acrylic paints for certain styles / design's along with pencil and charcoal.

 Paintings are carefully packed for delivery and will be supplied with a personally signed receipt and certificate of authenticity for valuation and insurance purposes.
 I usually supply work un-framed although I can pre-frame paintings upon request from clients, some original works are pre-framed for exhibition purposes.